I’m fascinated by the mystery and promise of Space and the incredible array of textures to be found in the natural world.

 If all living things are indeed the remnants of stardust, some creatures evoke this relationship to the galactic ether more than others.

-When I first saw a photo of a Korean Owl Moth my thoughts went instantly to the marbled cloud-scapes of Jupiter and how the large elliptical patterns in the moth’s wings resemble the Great Red Spot, a 400 year old storm cloud that could swallow the Earth three times.
+When I first saw a photo of a Korean Owl Moth my thoughts went instantly to the marbled cloud-scapes of Jupiter and how the large elliptical patterns in the moth’s wings resemble the Great Red Spot, a 400 year old storm cloud that was once large enough to swallow the Earth three times.
 I knew I had to paint one, the challenge of the moth’s deliciously intricate markings was too good to pass up.